lime-nex/cgm_wecker/README.md

 git clone https://github.com/lime-nex/cgm_wecker.git
 cd cgm_wecker
 ```
-* Open the Filemanager and locate the folder cgm_wecker.
+* Leave the terminal open in the background and open the Filemanager and locate the folder cgm_wecker.
 * Locate the file scrOpt.py, open it and you will see this.
 ```
 import matplotlib.pyplot as plt